Johana Moreno: Career

 Moreno began 2009 with an improvement to 69.80 m in March at the Grand Prix Sudamericano in Santa Fe, Argentina, making her the second best South American hammer thrower after Dahlgren.
 She won her second continental title at the 2009 South American Championships in Athletics with a throw of 65.79 m, and then took the bronze at the 2009 CAC Championships behind Cuban Arasay Thondike and improving Venezuelan Rosa Rodríguez.
 She attended her second global event – the 2009 World Championships in Athletics – but her throw of 65.05 m was again not enough to make the final.

 In 2010, Moreno's best throw (in hammer throw) was 66.98 metres of which she achieved at the Central American and Caribbean Games.
 She received 1st place in the games after throwing further than the Venezuelan record holder, Rosa Rodriguez.
 Moreno competed in no other major competitions in 2010.

-2011 was a more successful year for Moreno than the previous year, placing 1st at the Central American and Caribbean Champiopnships for the first time (bronze in 2008 and 2009) and achieving second at the South American Championships behind accomplished athlete, Jennifer Dahlgren.
+2011 was a more successful year for Moreno than the previous year, placing 1st at the Central American and Caribbean Championships for the first time (bronze in 2008 and 2009) and achieving second at the South American Championships behind accomplished athlete, Jennifer Dahlgren.
 Moreno also competed at the Pan American Games coming 12th place with a throw of 59.23 metres.
-Her best throw was 68.53 metres which she did at the Central American and Caribbean Champiopnships.
+Her best throw was 68.53 metres which she did at the Central American and Caribbean Championships.
 It was also her best throw since 2009.